Quetzal-1-CubeSat-Team/quetzal1-telemetry/README.md

 The files are organized as follows:

-1. [data/telemetry](./data/telemetry/): contains all the telemetry for Quetzal-1.
-For an explanation of each variable, see [the README](./data/telemetry/README.md) within this directory.
+1. [telemetry](./telemetry/): contains all the telemetry for Quetzal-1.
+For an explanation of each variable, see [the README](./telemetry/README.md) within this directory.
-2. [data/photos](./data/photos/): contains all the photos downloaded from Quetzal-1.
-For background information on each image, see [the README](./data/photos/README.md) within this directory.
+2. [photos](./photos/): contains all the photos downloaded from Quetzal-1.
+For background information on each image, as well as an interesting story on our journey towards photos of the Central American region during Hurricane Iota, see [the README](./photos/README.md) within this directory.
 3. [media](./media/): contains miscellanous images used throughout this repository.

 ## Visualizing this data